paketo-buildpacks/paketo-website/content/docs/reference/php-reference.md

 allows for a third flavour from users.
 They are listed here in order of highest precedence, to lowest.

-1. User-provided configuration files located from `<APP-ROOT>/.nginx.conf.d/*-server.conf` and `<APP-ROOT>/.nginx.conf.d/*-http.conf`.
+1. User-provided configuration files located in `<APP-ROOT>/.nginx.conf.d/*-server.conf` and `<APP-ROOT>/.nginx.conf.d/*-http.conf`.
 2. [Basic Nginx configuration][bp/nginx-conf] is the `nginx.conf` file for